 What makes a good support worker

 Top 5 suggestions

-- Don’t make assumptions about a person’s ability
+4. A support worker should never make assumptions about a person’s ability

 It’s important that a support worker never assumes a person can’t do something, or does something for the person, thinking it will ‘just be easier’ that way.
 There’s definitely an art to support working, and you will learn that each person will like to be supported in their own way.
 If you’re not sure, ask!
 It’s the best way to know if you’re doing a good job, or if a person would like you to do something different.

 Essentially your role as a support worker is to enable that person to achieve their goal.
 It means to do things that other people think they can’t do (sometimes yourself included).
 It’s important to therefore think outside the box.
 Have an open mind!
 A positive can-do attitude goes a long way.
 Whether it’s supporting a person to ride in a hot air balloon, to join a new club, or even independently order their own food at a restaurant, focus on the goal and work on the barrier.
 Your role is to support that person to do what they want and make it happen.

 Being a disability support worker is an important role in the community.
 You can enable a person to do things they never imagined.
 You can positively impact that person’s life to be more confident, independent, empowered and included in society.
 How great is that?